Needy people: When Their Emotions Get in Your Way

-There was a time I asked a lot of questions and people ran from me because it wasn’t a topic they particularly wanted to speak about.
-So they avoided me, changed the topic, gave a quick platitude and then vanished anyway, and because the topic was always the same (what I should do about my mother’s abuse towards me), many thought of me as needy and said as much.
+There was a time in my life when I asked a lot of deeply disturbing and intense questions.
+People ran from me because it wasn’t a topic they particularly wanted to speak about.
+So they avoided me, changed the topic, gave me a quick platitude, and then they vanished.The topic was always the same (what I should do about my mother’s abuse towards me), and many thought of me as needy and said as much.

 Needy people are draining to those who are genuinely giving.
 Ironically, those who most sate these endless black-holes of emotional need, eventually become drained themselves because they get nothing in return.
 So at at some point, most people will just avoid emotionally needy people.
 It’s just too much energy.

 At the heart of someone’s need to be constantly emotionally supported are several needs – the need for self-acceptance, the need for acceptance by others, and the need for approval by others.
 This generally stems from a combination of factors, one of which was the constant exposure to criticism, abuse, and a lack of approval in developmental years.
 Other aspects might include the lack of acceptance of one’s own situation and/or a desire to be something that one is not.

 Needy people don’t deal with these issues because it’s too painful for them to go back and look at it all.
 This is particularly so if they sincerely believe that they are at fault.
 Yet, until they come to terms with the original hurt, they will remain needy for the rest of their lives.

 Needy people need some help in getting rid of their neediness.
 Generally a cognitive psychologist is the best choice.
 However, persuading a friend to see a doctor about this means you may first have to help her see her issue.

 So, for instance, the needy person has just bought a new dress and says to you, “What does this look like on me?”
 Your response is not to answer this question.
 It might be to ask if she liked it when she bought it.
-Regardless of her answer, you might then mention that she has bought several items of clothing in the past few weeks and she constantly seems to need affirmation as to whether they’re okay.
+Regardless of her answer, you might then mention that she has bought several items of clothing in the past few weeks, and that she constantly seems to need affirmation as to whether they’re okay or not.
 You might then ask her why that is as most people don't have a constant need for others to affirm their clothing choices.

-How to deal with needy friends...
+How to Deal with Needy Friends...

 You will need to think about this before you approach the person.
 So be aware that when you are gently probing (and sometimes not so gently), the person will be in denial.
 Keep on.
 Never give approval.
 Don’t reject the person.
 Just never give approval.
 Just keep asking her questions as to why she needs approval.
-When she says that everybody does, point out that everybody does not need the degree of approval she does, and everybody else is not desperate for approval, that they can live without it.
+When she says that everybody does, point out that everybody does not need the degree of approval she does, and everybody else is not desperate for approval, and that they can live without it.

 Do you have a needy friend?

-Acceptance: The AHA moment arrives
+Acceptance: The AHA Moment Arrives

 It may take a month (or even more), but at some point, the needy person will begin to hear and process the question you are asking.
 The question “Why are you so needy?” will begin to sink in.
 We are all human, and despite our many foibles and insecurities, when someone says something repeatedly, we eventually hear.